ronigold/TokenSHAP/README.md

 ## Support

-For support, email roni.goldshmidt@getnexar.com or open an issue on the GitHub project page.
+For support, email roni.goldshmidt@getnexar.com or miriam.horovicz@ni.com or open an issue on the GitHub project page.